jonsimonsen/Countem/README.md

 -The class has methods for printing a representation of itself and for writing a represenation of itself to an open file.
 -There is a test file to check that most functionality works satisfactorily.

-# Current version:
+# Version 0.15:
 -The function readCounters() parses a file that contains counters into a list of counter objects.
 -If non-integers are being used to try to mutate the count, nothing is changed and a corresponding message is displayed.
+-The file countem.py has been added for managing counters in a menu-driven environment from terminal/command prompt.
+-It can read from file, display all counters and add new counters.

 # TODO
-Make code that uses the UnitCounter class.
+Make the countem program able to modify existing counter and save all counters to file.